radius-project/docs/docs/content/concepts/overview/_index.md

 ### Consistent tooling

 As teams onboard to Project Radius and begin deploying across platforms, the tooling and experiences are consistent everywhere.
-The [rad CLI]({{< ref cli >}}) and [Radius VS Code extension]({{< ref vscode >}}) work across every platform and environment.
+The [rad CLI]({{< ref cli >}}) works across every platform and environment.
 This allows teams to easily scale across platforms and be productive everywhere.

 ## Next step